semanticarts/gist/docs/model_documentation/AddressGuidance.md

 More to the point, many applications simply do not _require_ a parsed address.
 Consequently, much effort goes into stitching the components back together in some consistent fashion.
 Hence our recommendation to treat addresses as a single string, using the gist:containedText property.

 If, however, the situation calls for such parsed address strings within the knowledge graph, one can expand upon gist, including the necessary subclasses within the user's namespace.
-E.g., ex:streetText, ex:cityText, ex:regionText, ex:postalCodeText.
+E.g., `ex:streetText`, `ex:cityText`, `ex:regionText`, `ex:postalCodeText`.

 ### Ex uno, multi?
 (Out of one, many?)